hphelion/documentation/mc.compute.network.manage-ports.md

 <br><img src="media/network-fields.png"  alt="" />

-This page covers how to create and delete a port using the networks screen of the management console (MC).
+This page covers how to create and delete a port using the networks screen of the Horizon-based HP Cloud Management Console.
 This page covers the following topics:

 * [Before you begin](#Overview)
 * [Enabling a port](#Enabling)